-The pharmacy is in Taunton.
+The pharmacy is in Liskeard, Cornwall.
 It sells over-the-counter medicines and dispenses NHS and private prescriptions.
 The pharmacy team offers advice to people about minor illnesses and long-term conditions.
 The pharmacy offers a range of services including flu vaccinations, the NHS New Medicine Service (NMS), the NHS Hypertension Case Finding Service and the Pharmacy First Service.
-The pharmacy supplies emergency contraception and offers the NHS Contraception Service.
 The pharmacy provides services to drug users.
 And it provides medicines in multi-compartment compliance packs to a small number of people to help them remember to take them at the right time.
 The pharmacy offers a delivery service.
+And it also dispenses medicines to people living in care homes.